All you need to know about World Athletics Championships

 Budapest is on Central European Time, one hour ahead of the UK, and temperatures of 30C are expected during the championships.

-The nine-day schedule includes morning and evening sessions, with most finals to be held later in the day.
+The nine-day schedule at the purpose-built 35,000 capacity National Athletics Centre includes morning and evening sessions, with most finals to be held later in the day.

 Key times to be aware of include the men's 100m final at 18:10 BST on Sunday, 20 August, the women's 100m final at 20:50 on Monday, 21 August and the women's 800m final 19:45 on Sunday, 27 August.